What kind of light switch do I need?

 Simply put, if you want to be able to dim your lights, you’ll need a dimmer switch.
 Dimming gives you the option of setting the mood and lighting level, to suit the time and situation.
 The main options are trailing edge and leading edge.
 If you wish to dim LED bulbs, then it is best to use a trailing edge dimmer.
 These are more expensive than leading edge, but a good trailing edge dimmer will also help with the longevity of the bulb.

 Retractive switches have become more common recently due to smart homes.
 These are switches that retract, so you can press, and it goes back to its original position.
-These tend to be more expensive than regular 1-way or 2-way switches.
+These tend to be more expensive than regular 1-way or 2-way switches, however, with a retractive switch you are able to dim lights as well using a dimming toggle module, or wiring it through to our smart dimmer.

 Toggle or Rocker switch